github/docs/content/osmand/map/online-raster-maps.md

 In order to clear map tiles cache you can do next:

-Android: _menu -> Download maps -> Local -> Online and cashed tile maps -> three dotes -> Delete_  !!!ADD variable pictures
+Android: _menu -> Download maps -> Local -> Online and cashed tile maps -> three dotes -> Clear all tiles_  !!!ADD variable pictures

-iOS: _menu -> Maps & Resources -> Intalled -> Online raster maps -> i -> Delete_ !!!ADD variable pictures
+iOS: _menu -> Maps & Resources -> Intalled -> Online raster maps -> i -> Clear cache_ !!!ADD variable pictures

 ### Change raster map parameters

-- Edit raster map parameters
+In order to change raster map parameters:

+Android: _menu -> Download maps -> Local -> Online and cashed tile maps -> three dotes -> Edit_  !!!ADD variable pictures

+iOS: _menu -> Maps & Resources -> Intalled -> Online raster maps -> i -> Edit_ !!!ADD variable pictures

+Here you can change Name of a map source; enter or copy and paste URL for an online source; change zoom levels; expiration time - cached tiles will be reloaded after specified time; choose Mercator Projection - Elliptic Mercator or Pseudo-Mercator projection; choose source format - SQ Lite or Metainfo.

 ### Download / update tiles

+Tiles are saved in cache when you use Online Raster maps as Main / Overlay / Underlay layer.

+In OsmAnd there is the feature to download / to update selected area.
+For this you can choose your online source as Map source:

+Android: menu - Configure map - Map source !!!ADD variable pictures

+iOS: menu - Map - Map type - Online maps !!!ADD variable pictures

+Next you can select your area by size of your screen device and click on the map:

+Actions menu -> Download map or Update map !!!ADD variable pictures

+**Note**: the selected area is an area that you see on your screen.

 ## Creation on new maps in PC
 Need to move to technical articles.